HAET2021/HAET2021.github.io/cfp.md

 The authors have to follow the instructions listed below when submitting thier contributions:

 - Use the ICLR LaTeX [template](https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip) to prepare the manuscript.
-- Papers should not be longer than 4 pages, including figures and tables, and excluding references.
+- Papers should not be longer than 4 pages, including figures and tables, and excluding references and appendix.
 - Do not report author names since the review is double blind.
 - Papers that have been accepted in the main ICLR conference cannot be submitted to the workshop.
 - Manuscripts should be submitted using the [CMT](https://cmt3.research.microsoft.com/HAET2021) system.